MicronOxford/cool/README.md

 1. Several Python packages are used:

-  Numpy
+-Numpy
-  PIL or pillow*
+-PIL or pillow*
-  matplotlib
+-matplotlib
-  math
+-math
-  copy
+-copy
-  time
+-time
-  Mrc or mrcfile*
+-Mrc or mrcfile*
-  tifffile
+-tifffile
-  scipy
+-scipy
-  gaussfitter**
+-gaussfitter**

   *PIL has been deprecated and is interchangeable with a PIL-friendly fork, pillow for new      installations *Mrc has been deprecated and is interchangeable with mrcfile